 Shirley O’Shea, the Young Ambassador Award Coordinator for the Carrick-on-Suir Lions Club spearheaded the outreach to the local secondary schools: ERSS, Comeragh College and Scoil Mhuire along with her own School St. Declan’s Community College, Kilmacthomas, Co.
 Waterford and all are delighted to get behind Finn’s pivotal project, aiming to spark a ripple effect of positive change in students.

-An interactive, educational workshop empowering youth to live a happy life without substance misuse hosted by Conor Harris, supported by SERDATF and the Carrick-on-Suir Lions Club will be held in the four Secondary Schools on April 7th and 8th, 2025.
+An interactive, educational workshop empowering youth to make better choices and live a happy life without substance misuse hosted by Conor Harris, supported by SERDATF and the Carrick-on-Suir Lions Club will be held in the four Secondary Schools on April 7th and 8th, 2025.

 We are also delighted to announce that we are hosting a special Community event in the Carraig Hotel on Tuesday April 8th at 7pm.
 This is a Free event open to all.
 At this event, we will hear from young Finn about his pivotal project, Conor Harris, ‘The Other Side of Life’ will give an empowering workshop sharing his personal journey supported by the SERDATF team who will be available to offer advice and support in all aspects of addiction at the local level.